krissydotnet/100-days-of-code/log.md

 **Thoughts:** I worked on this while on vacation so I didn't have a lot of time to practice.
 I practiced working with animations and transforms.
 I was going to add some animations to my dotnetmomma project.

 **Link to work:** None today.

+### Day 7:  September 18, 2018

+**Today's Progress**:  Completed Applied Accessibility on freecodecamp, almost completed Module 2 on edX HTML5 & CSS and day 1 of Intro to JavaScript on MomsCanCode.

+**Thoughts:** I didn't have time to practice all of the concepts covered today.
+I will do some practice on the concepts covered tomorrow and make changes to dotnetmomma project to apply the concepts.

+**Link to work:** None today.